 - Approved Appointments – This metric represents the number of approved appointments based on the date range you choose.
 In the chart below the number, you can see how many approved appointments were for each date in the selected date range.
 By clicking on the “View Approved Appointments” link below metric, you will be taken directly to the “Appointments” page.
 You’ll see appointments with the “Approved” status in the date range that has been previously set on the “Dashboard” page.
 The metric in the upper right corner of the Approved Appointments block shows the increase/decrease compared to the same period in the past (for example, if you select a range of 7 days, this number will show the change compared to the previous 7 days).

 - Percentage of load – This metric shows the percentage of load for all approved appointments for a chosen date range.
 It is calculated as the number of occupied hours/number of total working hours for the whole company.
-Like for the Approved appointments, the chart below shows the percentage of load for each date in the chosen date range.
+As for the Approved appointments, the chart below shows the percentage of load for each date in the chosen date range.
 In the upper right corner, you will see another metric that shows the increase/decrease compared to the previous period.

 - Revenue – This metric represents the amount of money a company received during a selected period (based on approved appointments and finalized payments).
 Clicking the “View Revenue” link will take you to the “Finance” page with a predefined date picker in the date range that has been previously set on the “Dashboard” page.
 The chart below the metric shows the revenue for each date in the selected date range so you can see how your payments behaved during the selected period.
 In the upper right corner, you can see the increase/decrease in revenue compared to the previous period.